927592/MyBelovedDotfiles/bspwm/bspwm_22-12-2022_EndeavourOS_laptop/README.md

 # Info

 This is bspwm rice of touhou character Yukari Yakumo.<br>
-GTK theme are inside the zip compressed file, Created using oomox.
+GTK theme are inside the zip compressed file, Created using oomox<br>
+for the GTK icon you can create it with oomox.

 <details>